survivejs/react-book/manuscript/06_from_notes_to_kanban.md

 There are a couple of important changes:

-* `const {id, name, notes, ...props} = this.props;` - New props are taken in count.
+* `const {id, name, notes, ...props} = this.props;` - New props are taken into account.
 * `items: () => NoteStore.get(notes)` - Our new getter is used to filter `notes`.
 * `addNote`, `deleteNote` - These operate now based on the new logic we specified.

-After these changes we have set up a system that can maintain relations between `Lanes` and `Notes`.
-The current structure allowed us to keep singleton stores and a flat data structure.
-Dealing with references is a little awkward but that's consistent with the Flux architecture.
+After these changes, we now have a system that can maintain relations between `Lanes` and `Notes`.
+The current structure allows us to keep singleton stores and a flat data structure.
+Dealing with references is a little awkward, but that's consistent with the Flux architecture.

 ![Separate notes](images/kanban_02.png)